-College Hill is a north St. Louis neighborhood bound by Warne Avenue to the north west, I-70 to the north east, Ferry Street to the south east and West Florissant Avenue to the south west:
+College Hill is a north St. Louis neighborhood bound by E. Warne Avenue and Adelaide Avenue to the northwest, I-70 to the northeast, Ferry Street to the southeast and West Florissant Avenue to the southwest:

-The 2020 census data was no better, in fact far worse.
+I wish the data was better in 2020, but the trends continued.
 College Hill is down to 1,243 residents, a steep decline of 34% since the 2010 count.
-Black people are leaving in droves.
+Black people are leaving in droves (-34%).
 The neighborhood is 92% Black, 4% white, 2% Asian and 2% Hispanic-Latino.
-The housing trends are worsening as well. where a 21% drop in total housing units were counted.
+The housing trends are worsening as well where a 21% drop in total housing units were counted.
 We are down to 853 total housing units, only 60% of those are occupied.
-The number of vacant units dropped from 412 to 337 indicating a lot of demolitions.
+The number of vacant units dropped from 412 to 337 indicating a vast increase in demolitions and/or arson.

 The name College Hill was given to this area because it was the location of the St. Louis University College Farm.
 This area was acquired by the University for garden and recreation purposes in 1836, it was subdivided in the early 1870's.
 Source